stevemarple/AuroraWatchNet/hardware/RPi_Clock_I2C/README.rst

-Clock and I2C magnetometer infterface for Raspberry Pi
+Clock and I2C magnetometer interface for Raspberry Pi
 ======================================================

 This small PCB adds a suitable logic-level interface to the Raspberry